-Juicy fruits that you can simply toss in your pack are great, refreshing snacks on a hike.
+Fresh, whole or pre-cut fruits that you can simply toss in your pack are great, refreshing snacks on a hike.
 Apples, oranges, clementines, or pears are all great options for hiking snacks.
 Be sure you place your fruit near the top of your pack, not way on the bottom where they could get bruised.
 You could also slice your apples or pears ahead of time and bring along a small container of nut butter to dip for a little extra protein.
 Also, try freezing grapes ahead of time – toss them in a container, and by the time you eat them they’ll be thawed but still pleasantly cold.

 Baby carrots, sliced celery, cherry tomatoes, or broccoli are also great snacks for a hike.
 For extra protein, you could bring along a single serving of shelf-stable hummus.

 3.)
-Applesauce pouches
+Smoothie pouches

 The pureed fruit pouches in the school lunch aisle work great for adults, too!
 You can toss these in the freezer ahead of time, and by the time you eat, they will have melted but will still be cool.
 In the meantime, they’ll work as ice packs to keep other things in your pack cold.
 These Noka superfood smoothie pouches are vegan, gluten-free, and loaded with nutrients!

 4.)
 Trail mix